Abutilon otocarpum is a small shrub to about 0.7 metres tall.

 Fruit are around 8 mm diameter and split into singular mericarps.

-A hardy plant if grown in similar environment to that naturally occurring ie drier climates with good drainage and full sun.
+A hardy plant if grown in similar environment to that naturally occurring, that is: drier climates with good drainage and full sun.

 From seed or cuttings.

-Used extensively by local fist nation people for food, fruit flesh, firewood, toys, implements, spears, shade or shelter, fish-poisons and traps.
+This species is reportedly used historically by local First Nations Peoples of Australia for food, fruit flesh, firewood, toys, implements, spears, shade or shelter, fish-poisons and traps.

 Most Malvaceae members regenerate from seed after fire and after heavy rain.